MohitPatel911/Boston-Airbnb-Dataset-Analysis/README.md

 ```
 Linear Regression: 34.7018093101

-This is a small recommendation system which I built using linear Regression.It is not accurate and gives an error of $34.70 in price.The future scope of this project could be using different algorithm to predict accurate pricesof test data.
+This is a small recommendation system which I built using linear Regression.It is not accurate and gives an error of $34.70 in price.The future scope of this project could be using different algorithm to predict accurate prices of test data.

 ## Addtional Instructions to Run the code